 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information in accordance with the instructions to Form 10-Q. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 In the opinion of management, all adjustments (consisting of normally recurring accruals) considered for fair presentation have been included.
-Operating results for the six-month period ended June 30, 2002, are not necessarily indicative of the results that may be expected for the year ended December 31, 2002.
+Operating results for the nine-month period ended September 30, 2002, are not necessarily indicative of the results that may be expected for the year ended December 31, 2002.
 For further information, refer to the consolidated financial statements and footnotes thereto included in the Company's Annual Report on Form 10-KSB for the year ended December 31, 2001.

 The Company is a development stage company and has incurred substantial losses since inception.
 To date, the Company has funded its operations primarily through the issuance of equity.
 The Company expects to continue to expend substantial amounts for continued product research, development, and initial commercialization activities for the foreseeable future.
-Management's plans with respect to funding this development are to secure additional capital through the issuance of equity, if possible, and to secure collaborative arrangements that will provide available cash funding for operations.
+Management's plans with respect to funding these development and commercialization activities are to use its secured revolving credit facility with Quintiles Transnational Corp., secure additional capital through the issuance of equity, if possible, and to secure collaborative arrangements that will provide available cash funding for operations.
 Continuation of the Company is dependent on its ability to obtain additional financing and, ultimately, on its ability to achieve profitable operations.
 There is no assurance, however, that such financing will be available or that the Company's efforts ultimately will be successful.